 Success stories

 Comments for static sites.
-Clone of Disqus, but faster, Opensource and sexy.
+A clone of Disqus, but faster, Open Source and sexy.

-Do you want to know if a site is made with Tadam?
+Want to know if a site has been created on Tadam?

 curl -Is localhost:7404 | grep 'X-Powered-By:'